PTSD Guide - Part 2

 There are three main things that a Veteran needs to establishing service-connection for PTSD in order to receive VA benefits and VA compensation.
 The first thing that a Veteran must have is a current diagnosis of PTSD and that diagnosis has to be from an expert who qualified to diagnose PTSD.
 The second thing that a Veteran must have is a credible supporting evidence that the in-service stressor incident actually happened.
 The third thing that a Veteran must have is medical evidence showing a connection between their current diagnosis and their claimed in-service stressor incident.

 For the VA to recognize a Veteran's PTSD to service-connect it, the PTSD diagnosis must be from a qualified medical professional.
-Even if the Veteran is being treated for PTSD by licensed mental health social worker, licensed counselor, VA or private therapists who are not psychologists or doctors, the VA will not accept their diagnosis for PTSD.
+Even if the Veteran is being treated for PTSD by a licensed mental health social worker, licensed counselor, VA or private therapists who are not psychologists or doctors, the VA will not accept their diagnosis for PTSD.
 The VA Clinician's Guide states that qualified professionals who are able to conduct a PTSD Compensation and Pension examinations (C&P exams) must have doctoral-level training in psychopathology, diagnostic methods, and clinical interview methods.
-The medical professional also much have a working knowledge of the DSM-V and they also must have extensive clinical experience in diagnosing and treating Veterans with PTSD.
-Medical professionals with the professional requisite qualifications include a board-certified psychiatrists and licensed psychologists, along with a psychiatric residents and psychology interns under the supervision of an attending psychiatrist or psychologist.
+The medical professional also must have a working knowledge of the DSM-V and they also must have extensive clinical experience in diagnosing and treating Veterans with PTSD.
+Medical professionals with the professional requisite qualifications include a board-certified psychiatrist and licensed psychologist, along with a psychiatric residents and psychology interns under the supervision of an attending psychiatrist or psychologist.
 See Part 3 for more specific information about C&P exams.

-In addition to having a qualified medical professional diagnosis the Veteran, the diagnosis must meet the diagnostic criteria in the DSM-V. One of the most common reasons why the VA denies a Veterans claim for PTSD is because the VA believes that the Veteran does not meet all of the diagnostic criteria in the DSM-V for PTSD.
+In addition to having a qualified medical professional diagnose the Veteran, the diagnosis must meet the diagnostic criteria in the DSM-V. One of the most common reasons why the VA denies a Veteran's claim for PTSD is because the VA believes that the Veteran does not meet all of the diagnostic criteria in the DSM-V for PTSD.
 The Veteran may be suffering from extreme PTSD, but if their symptoms do not neatly fall within the diagnostic criteria for PTSD, then for VA purposes, the Veteran does not have PTSD, and service-connection is denied.

 The diagnostic criteria in the DSM-V for PTSD are listed below and may also be found on the VA website.
 After the stressor criterion, there are 4 symptom clusters: intrusion, avoidance, negative alterations in cognitions and mood, and alterations in arousal and reactivity.
 The 6th criterion concerns duration of the symptoms, the 7th assesses functioning, and the 8th criterion clarifies that the symptoms are not attributable to substance abuse or co-occurring medical condition.
 Some of the criterions require only one symptom, while others require multiple symptoms.